Minnesota Wildflowers

 Flower: Flower shape: 7+petals

-[photo of flowers] Sunflower type flowers 1½ to 3½ inches across, with pale yellow to orange-yellow petals (ray flowers) and a golden yellow to brownish cone-shaped center disk.
-The number of petals can vary greatly from flower to flower.
-Each flower is at the end of a naked stem that branches off the top of the plant.
+[photo of flowers] 1 to 15 stalked flowers in a loose cluster at the top of the plant.
+Flowers are 1½ to 3½ inches across, with 10 to 18 pale yellow to orange-yellow petals (ray flowers) and a golden yellow to brownish cone-shaped center disk.

-[photo of bract] There are 2 rows of bracts behind the flower, though it may appear to be a single row.
-The bracts alternate with the inner row short and the outer row longer.
-The bracts on the inner row usually have pointed tips; those on the outer row are broader and often have rounded tips but may be pointed.
+[photo of bract] There are 2 layers of hairy, appressed to spreading bracts surrounding the base of the flower, though it may appear to be a single row.
+The bracts alternate, the inner bracts short with pointed tips and the outer longer and broader, usually with rounded tips though they may be pointed.
+Flower stalks are green and rough-hairy.

 Leaves and stem: Leaf attachment: opposite Leaf type: simple

-[photo of leaves] Leaves are up to 4½ inches long and 3 inches wide, somewhat egg-shaped, tapering to a pointed tip, with coarsely toothed to serrated edges and a leaf stem to about 1 inch long.
+[photo of leaves] Leaves are up to 4½ inches long and 3 inches wide, somewhat egg-shaped, tapering to a pointed tip, with coarsely toothed to serrated edges and a leaf stalk up to about 1 inch long.
 The color ranges from bright green to dark green.
 The texture is very rough and the edges can be wavy.
-The main stem is also very rough.
+Stems are erect, typically branched and rough from short hairs..

 Notes:

-The easiest way to identify this plant is by the bracts.
-Look for the alternating long and short bracts.
-In most field guides and other web sites that describe this plant say it grows up to 5 feet tall.
-The plants growing around Sucker Lake are closer to 6 feet tall, but that seems uncommon.
+The easiest way to identify this plant is by the bracts: look for the alternating long and short bracts.
+Most references describe this plant as growing up to 5 feet tall but I've come across some closer to 6 feet tall, though that is uncommon.
 Smooth Oxeye is not a true sunflower.
-The disk flowers of true sunflowers are sterile, but are fertile in this plant.
-This plant has one of the longest blooming periods, with the first blooms appearing by mid-June and the last dying out around the end of September.
-It does better in moist soils than dry.
+The ray flowers of true sunflowers are sterile, but are fertile in this plant.
+Smooth Oxeye has a long blooming period, with the first blooms appearing by mid-June and the last dying out around the end of September.
+It grows in dry prairie as well as moister soils at woodland or wetland edges; plants are more robust in moister conditions than dry.
+USDA lists 4 varieties of Heliopsis helianthoides, though only 2 are recognized by Flora of North America: var. helianthoides with smoother leaves found east of the Mississippi River, and var. scabra with rough-textured leaves found in the Midwest, including Minnesota, and west of the Mississippi.

 • Shop for native seeds and plants at PrairieMoon.com!